TobitSoftware/chayns-colors/README.md

 ### Available Functions
 This package provides general functions to convert colors from one color model into another as well as chayns-specific functions for generating chayns colors.
+All functions allow the usage of colors with a transparency.
+You just have to add ``a`` to your color (fourth hexadecimal pair for HEX color).

 Color model conversion functions:
 - rgb1ToRgb255(rgb1)